victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 ### The problem

-In the middle of writing the copy-paste above, a developer could come to thought that it could easily be replaced by another template.
-The only complication is that given call `makeString(3)`, the compiler would not know which one to instantiate until it results in a compilation failure.
+In the middle of writing the copy-paste above, a reader might come across the idea of creating a single template instead.
+However, a problem arises when the compiler is unsure which template to instantiate for a call like `makeString(3)`, leading to a compilation failure.

 {{< highlight cpp>}}
 template <typename Object>